How to Go Big at Disney Parks Without Going Broke

 Buy your souvenirs off-site

-It's always fun explaining to your child why they can't go home with a souvenir because Disney thinks $45 is a fair price for a stuffed Goofy.
-Avoid standoffs by buying Disney merchandise in one of the gazillion souvenir stores in Orlando or Kissimmee.
+It's always fun explaining to your crying child why they can't go home with a souvenir because Disney thinks $45 is a fair price for a stuffed Goofy.
+Avoid standoffs by buying Disney merchandise in one of the many souvenir stores in Orlando or Kissimmee.
 Or hit up a Target.
-Or the Disney Store -- even it charges less than the park, Ford says.
+Or the Disney Store—which even charges less than the park.
+Even better, hit up the outlet shops in Orlando, where Disney’s Character Warehouse is stocked with official T-shirts, stuffed animals, and toys at (majorly) discounted prices.

 “A lot of people going to Disney have young kids, and those kids don't really eat their whole meals,” Ford says.
 So he suggests buying one or two things for the family and sharing them, so the kids can get back out on the rides, and you're not shelling out $65 for hamburgers and sodas.
 “Splitting meals is a compelling way to save money,” he says.
 “It's not just being frugal, it's being smart.”